Please ensure Javascript is enabled for purposes of website accessibility Santos Tour Down Under 2026 • Adelaide Hills Council Skip to main content

 Tour Down Under Mens Stage 3 Uraidla

-The only way is up on an epic stage that starts in Norwood before winding through the Adelaide Hills to Uraidla.
+This men's stage starts in Norwood before winding through the Adelaide Hills to Uraidla.

-Three huge climbs are on the agenda, with a grind up Norton Summit followed by a visit to Mt Lofty and the men’s first dual ascent of notorious Corkscrew Road.
+Three huge climbs are on the agenda; Norton Summit, followed by Mt Lofty and the men’s first dual ascent of notorious Corkscrew Road.

-Adelaide Hills Council will be activating sites across the hills with big screens, music, food and entertainment including Uraidla Oval and Summertown Playground.
+Adelaide Hills Council will be activating free spectator sites at Tregarthen Reserve Summertown and Uraidla Oval with big screens, music, food and entertainment.

 efex Men’s Stage 5 start and finish in Stirling.
 Sunday 25 January 2026